bsoist/bsoist.github.io/_posts/2009-01-11-i-havent-eaten-since-later-this-afternoon.md

   - 49378024
 categories:
   - Fun
-  - Movies
-  - Reviews
+  - Movie Reviews
 tags:
-  - Fun
   - geek
-  - Movies
+  - movies
 ---
 I love the idea of time travel and am fascinated by the paradoxes it may or may not cause.
 Primer is a movie that addresses these paradoxes head-on.
 It&#8217;s a must see movie for anyone who likes time travel.
 Hang on, it&#8217;s a wild ride.